Jack Lynch Tunnel: History

-The idea of a crossing of the River Lee downstream of the city came from civil engineers employed by Cork Local Authorities and the central government's Department of the Environment in the late 1970s.
+The idea of a crossing of the River Lee downstream of the city centre came from civil engineers employed by Cork Local Authorities and the central government's Department of the Environment in the late 1970s.
 Cork's suburbs were expanding and traffic was rising as car ownership increased, but the city centre's street plan, laid out in the late Middle Ages, was ill-equipped to cope.
 The engineers reasoned that the congestion in the city centre and its radial routes was quickly reaching intolerable levels.
 They pushed through Cork's "LUTS" – Land Use and Transportation Study – plan, to lay down a twenty five-year plan for the orderly growth of transport and land use in the greater Cork area.
 The transportation proposals combined construction of elements of a ring road, a downstream crossing, and computerised management of traffic on existing roads.
 This group of engineers became the Technical Steering Committee for the LUTS Plan and at that time consisted of Sean McCarthy, the former City Engineer, W.A.
 "Liam" Fitzgerald, his successor as City Engineer, Liam Mullins, Cork's County Engineer, John O'Regan, his deputy, B.J.
 O'Sullivan, the Cork Harbour Engineer, and Sean Walsh and Declan O'Driscoll, the two Assistant Chief Engineering Advisers at the Department of the Environment responsible for the region.
 The location and type of crossing was not established by the LUTS plan.